hungrycarpet/Machine-Learning-Deep-Learning-Projects/Crypto-Trading Forecasting System/README.md

 # Crypto-Trade Forecasting System

-The Crypto-Trade Forecasting System is an innovative and user-friendly web application designed to assist traders in forecasting future prices of cryptocurrencies.
+The Crypto-Trade Forecasting System is an innovative solution designed to assist traders in forecasting future prices of cryptocurrencies.
 By leveraging real-time stock prices and data from Python's Binance API, the system provides real-time visualization and uses state-of-the-art models to predict future stock prices.
 This application is built using powerful machine learning technologies such as scikit-learn, Keras, and TensorFlow, and is implemented in Python.

 ## Features